tws4793/cybersecurity-sqli/README.md

 The different components of the SQL Injection are explained below:
 - `'` to close the username field
 - `OR 1=1` causes the SQL query to always return true regardless of the search criteria
-- `--` negates the rest of the command altogether (i.e. the rest of the command is a string)
+- `--` negates the rest of the command altogether (i.e. the rest of the command becomes a comment)

 ## Disclaimer